cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 ---

 I come to the question at hand with the personal intuition that something about masks and the accompanying policies feels wrong in a way that I lacked the language to express.
-Two successive experiences essentially expanded my fact set into the aesthetic: a walk through my neighbourhood in Basel, and what hammered the notion home was later watching Wes Anderson's [The Great Budapets]().
+Two successive experiences essentially expanded my fact set into the aesthetic: a walk through my neighbourhood in Basel, and what hammered the notion home was later watching Wes Anderson's [The Grand Budapest Hotel](Could not locate Gemfile or .bundle/ directory).

 I had noticed the stark contrast of brutalistic apartment complexes with flat grey facades shoulder to shoulder with buildings so cheerfully designed that one can only imagine the architect was sketching the blueprint with a spirit of celebration.
 But when taking this fact seriously, it becomes clear that the streets of Basel (and most other European cities of course) are a living battle field of value.